anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-21-Extreme-Gradient-Boosting-with-XGBoost-Part-3.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="3.2.2-Tuning-eta">3.2.2 Tuning eta<a class="anchor-link" href="#3.2.2-Tuning-eta"> </a></h4><p>It's time to practice tuning other XGBoost hyperparameters in earnest and observing their effect on model performance!
+<h4 id="Tuning-eta">Tuning eta<a class="anchor-link" href="#Tuning-eta"> </a></h4><p>It's time to practice tuning other XGBoost hyperparameters in earnest and observing their effect on model performance!
 You'll begin by tuning the "eta", also known as the learning rate.</p>
 <p>The learning rate in XGBoost is a parameter that can range between 0 and 1, with higher values of "eta" penalizing feature weights more strongly, causing much stronger regularization.</p>
 <ul>
 <li><p>Instructions</p>